-Selecting the icon representing two small display screens will bring up the Display Elements Menu for either Trace for Sonde for mode.
-The SR-60 is shipped with some of the elements switched off for simplicity.
+Selecting the icon representing two small display screens will bring up the Display Elements Menu for either Trace to some of the elements switched off for simplicity.
 To toggle an element on or off, press the Up or Down Key to highlight the screen element icon for that feature.
 Then use the Select Key to check or uncheck the box.
 Checked display elements are selected to be on for that mode.
 Personal preferences and the type of locating being done will dictate which optional elements the operator wants displayed.